jchris/WebWorkerStorage/JSONDB.md

     - rely on Web Workers for multi-process support
     - (why implement something twice?)

 ## Motivation
 To build the simplest useful data store for web developers.
 WebWorkerStorage is a key/value store, with range queries.
 This combines the simplicity of localStorage or cookies with the ability to create custom indexes that can be used for complex queries.

 ## Storage
 At the heart of WebWorkerStorage is a persistent key-value store which supports range-queries.
 Traditionally this is implemented with a B-Tree or similar data structure although the spec doesn't care what's under the covers.

 The WebWorkerStorage API is designed to provide a solution that meets the needs for most web application development, with the minimum of implementation complexity.

-### Keys and Values

-JSON blah from WebSimpleDB

 ### Storage Example